Key Takeaway

 Is the dosing the same as Ozempic or Wegovy?

 The milligram amounts are the same, and the general escalation principle is the same.
-The main difference is that compounded semaglutide allows for intermediate doses that brand-name pens cannot deliver, giving your provider more flexibility to customize your escalation.
+The main difference is that compounded semaglutide allows for intermediate doses that brand-name pens can't deliver, giving your provider more flexibility to customize your escalation.

 How long will one vial last?